HACK3R-CRYPTO/property-tycoon-mantle/README.md

 [Frontend README](frontend/README.md): Frontend setup and feature documentation.

 [Backend README](backend/README.md): Backend setup and API documentation.

-## Deployment Details

-All contracts deployed to Mantle Sepolia Testnet using Foundry.

-**How We Deployed:**
-- Used Foundry forge create command
-- Deployed contracts individually to ensure proper constructor arguments
-- Compiled with Solidity 0.8.24 and OpenZeppelin v5
-- All contracts linked together with proper dependencies
-- Gas optimized with 200 optimizer runs

-**What We Deployed:**
-- GameToken: ERC-20 token for in-game currency (TYCOON)
-- PropertyNFT: ERC-721 contract for property ownership
-- YieldDistributor: Distributes yield rewards to property owners
-- Marketplace: Property trading marketplace
-- QuestSystem: Investment quest and achievement system
-- TokenSwap: MNT to TYCOON token swap

-See [DEPLOYED_ADDRESSES.md](DEPLOYED_ADDRESSES.md) for complete deployment process and evidence.

 ## Built for Mantle Global Hackathon 2025